actions/importer-labs/gitlab/6-migrate.md

 3. Where do you want to store the logs?
     - __tmp/migrate__
 4. What is the URL for the GitHub repository to add the workflow to?
     - __this repository__.
 The URL should should follow the pattern <https://github.com/:owner/:repo> with `:owner` and `:repo` replaced with your values.
-The command below uses `git remote get-url` to automatically populate these values.

 ### Steps

 1. Run the following `migrate` command in the codespace terminal:

     ```bash
-    gh valet migrate gitlab --target-url $(git remote get-url origin) --output-dir tmp/migrate --namespace valet --project rails-example
+    gh valet migrate gitlab --target-url https://github.com/:owner/:repo --output-dir tmp/migrate --namespace valet --project rails-example
     ```

 2. The command will write the URL to the pull request that was created when the command succeeds.